GiacomoFrn/online_FN_qrc/README.md

 ## Data

-The data required by `reproduce_figures.ipynb` should be downloaded from the associated Zenodo record.
+The data required by `reproduce_figures.ipynb` should be downloaded from the associated Zenodo record, https://doi.org/10.5281/zenodo.20399163.

 ## Recommended workflow